Portland is an interesting cornucopia of beautiful nature, progressive culture, friendly people, and delightful cuisine.

 Willamette Valley and Silver Falls State Park

-Today, the Willamette Valley is famous for its numerous wineries (more than 500 and counting) spread over 19,000 acres of fertile land.
+Today, Willamette Valley is renowned for its numerous wineries (more than five hundred and counting) spread over 19,000 acres of fertile land.

-The Cascade Mountains form the eastern edge of this valley with lush forests and roaring waterfalls.
-A visit to the Valley is not complete until you venture into the Silver Falls State Park to enjoy the falls and the hiking trails.
+The Cascade Mountains form the eastern edge of this valley, with lush forests and roaring waterfalls.
+A visit to the Valley is incomplete until you venture into the Silver Falls State Park to enjoy the falls and the hiking trails.

-The best way to enjoy the state park is by hiking the trails that connect 10 amazing waterfalls.
+The best way to enjoy the state park is by hiking the trails that connect ten amazing waterfalls.

 Willamette Valley and Waterfalls Guided Tour

-The tour was very well planned and took the whole day to complete.
-Our guide, Adam Sawyer, was awesome.
-He happens to also be an author of travel guidebooks, so he really knows and enjoys his stuff.
+The tour was very well planned and took the entire day to complete.
+Our guide, Adam Sawyer, was wonderful.
+He also happens to be an author of travel guidebooks, so he really knows and enjoys his stuff.

 The tour took the whole day and was full of activities and interesting facts.
 Read the full story about the Willamette Valley here